fudgemss/avio-wiki/docs/features/flight-management.md

 This will not create a new flight embed, but rather edit the existing one.

 !!! note Matching Data Fields Required
-    When editing a flight, you need to make sure the channel ID is the same one the flight is published in.
-Providing mixmatched data will result in an error.
+    When editing a flight, make sure the flightID is the same as the flight you wish to edit.
+Providing mix matched data will result in an error.

 ![Existing Flight](../images/avio-flight-new.png){ width="600" }
 *The Flight Planner "Load Plan" screen*